openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-serviceExtensionContext.md

   import ServiceExtensionAbility from '@ohos.app.ability.ServiceExtensionAbility';

   let context;
-  class EntryAbility extends ServiceExtensionAbility {
+  let commRemote; // Release the instance when the connection is disconnected. class EntryAbility extends ServiceExtensionAbility {
     onCreate() {
       context = this.context; // Obtain a ServiceExtensionContext instance.